collapsed-stacks/atheism/questions/1235/what-is-the-best-way-to-talk-to-people-who-are-questioning-their-belief-in-god-i.md

 - posted by: [Increedable](https://stackexchange.com/users/-1/112-increedable) on 2010-12-23
 - score: 1

-<p>I take some pride in having, to a degree, influenced some highly religious people to become non-believers.
+I take some pride in having, to a degree, influenced some highly religious people to become non-believers.
 In my experience, this is no easy task given the defense mechanisms that religion embeds upon it's adherents, often starting from a very early age.
 It's important to recognize that you're unlikely to make highly religious people give up their beliefs, identities and rituals so your goals should be modest.
-Sure, helping a theist become an atheist would be wonderful but just empowering a believer with stronger critical thinking skills is what ought to matter most.  </p>
+Sure, helping a theist become an atheist would be wonderful but just empowering a believer with stronger critical thinking skills is what ought to matter most.

-<p>To do so, you should be mindful of who you choose to influence.
+To do so, you should be mindful of who you choose to influence.
 I think this is even more important than the methods employed.
 There are some who are incredibly stubborn, unreflective and deficient when it comes to objective thinking.
 In my experience, the people worth influencing need to be fairly intelligent and it helps if they're educated.
 Those with a liberal arts education have a background that provides a basis in critical analysis while those with a science education should have a firm grasp of objectivity and the scientific method.
 People need to learn the value of truth, seeing diverse perspectives, as well as the merits of logic and the basic fallacies.
-Of course, these kinds of backgrounds aren't essential but they do provide a good leg up.</p>
+Of course, these kinds of backgrounds aren't essential but they do provide a good leg up.

-<p>Critical thinking skills can be discussed without getting into religion.
+Critical thinking skills can be discussed without getting into religion.
 While there are some who are willing to debate and/or listen to arguments and prescriptions for skepticism, most theists avoid such challenges.
 I know several who despised the likes of Dawkins and Harris and would immediately tune out of anything they had to say.
-Over time, you can eventually lure them back into the debate but it takes some philosophical building blocks and subtle chipping away at the defenses to do so.  </p>
+Over time, you can eventually lure them back into the debate but it takes some philosophical building blocks and subtle chipping away at the defenses to do so.

-<p>It's uncomfortable for someone to hear ideological advice from a peer.
+It's uncomfortable for someone to hear ideological advice from a peer.
 Fortunately, there is plenty of media that can challenge a believer's defenses without ruining a relationship.
 The media spectrum ranges from gentle messages to in-your-face confrontation.
 Movies, books, television, blogs and music can illustrate the diversity of ideology, sympathy for different viewpoints, as well as the immorality of dogma and prejudice.
 For those who have a sense of humour, one of the best chisels is comedy.
 Atheist comedians, such as George Carlin, Ricky Gervais and Bill Maher, may be blunt but the hilarity of absurdity is hard for even strong theists to resist.
-Exposure to the right types of media can plant seeds of doubt in the minds of believers and shape tolerance for different ideas.</p>
+Exposure to the right types of media can plant seeds of doubt in the minds of believers and shape tolerance for different ideas.

-<p>I expect that a typical theist won't lose his/her religion on account of such media but he/she will likely face cognitive dissonance on some level.
+I expect that a typical theist won't lose his/her religion on account of such media but he/she will likely face cognitive dissonance on some level.
 That is key to bringing the theist into a reality where he/she is able to question beliefs.
-Once a believer is willing to accept internal challenges, doors are open for conversation or even argumentation that can alter his/her preconceptions.</p>
+Once a believer is willing to accept internal challenges, doors are open for conversation or even argumentation that can alter his/her preconceptions.

 ## Answer 1269